KeshikaGupta20/Golang_MicroServices_Application/README.md

 # Golang_MicroServices_Application
-This repo contains micro-services embedded in golang with the usage of PostgreSQL and MongoDB with mailhog, in Future weeks will update this repo with RPC , GRPC and RabbitMQ
+This repo contains micro-services embedded in golang with the usage of PostgreSQL, MongoDB with mailhog, RabbitMQ and RPC , in Future weeks will update this repo with GRPC

-# To start initally
+# To start initally using docker
 $sudo make up_build
 $sudo make start